The Company is committed to protecting the privacy and security of your personal information.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your working relationship with us.

 Under certain circumstances, by law you have the right to:

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Loraine Thomas, Group Head of HR in writing.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Data Protection Officer in writing at the address indicated below.